Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: KPZ One-Point Subclasses from Product Matrix Elements

-The numerical results are shown in Fig.~\ref{fig:stats_BW_line_pt_matrix_elements}.
 After centering and rescaling, the one-point free-energy distribution exhibits good agreement with the Baik–Rains benchmark over the accessible time range, and the low-order cumulants approach the expected universal values.
 This indicates that, within the unified transfer-matrix ensemble, the stationary KPZ subclass can be effectively realized through a Brownian-weighted contraction of the same product matrix $W(t)$.